css566/css566.github.io/_posts/2016-04-21-QualityAttributesAndMetricsForAUnit.md

  - Clear distinction between different hierarchical levels in a Unit.
  - Use of selective colors that make the website look uniquely attractive.

- ##Define Design Qualities of the Unit’s Structure
+## 2. Define Design Qualities of the Unit’s Structure
 Some of the design qualities for the Unit’s structure overlap with the qualities for its usability as outlined above, but there are fundamental differences.
 For instance, the Unit’s structure needs to be easily navigable and memorable as previously mentioned, but the actual direction for what goes into a Unit’s composition is governed by established practices around course and syllabus design.
 Thus, when defining how well a Unit’s structure is constructed, one needs to understand concepts relating to the content and how it influences the structure.
 This section defines design qualities for structure that are separate from Usability.

 a. **Logical Flow**